 Reverse Blocking Mode of SCR

-The SCR can be turned on if the voltage across anode to cathode is above the reverse breakdown voltage of the device.
+The SCR can be turned on if the voltage across the anode and cathode exceeds the device’s reverse breakdown voltage.

 The maximum reverse voltage at which the SCR starts conducting heavily is known as the reverse break-over voltage.